cloudflare/next-on-pages/docs/contributing.md

 In case of bugs very useful things to add are:

 - a minimal reproduction for it (both the steps to perform and the source code if possible)
-- what version of next-on-pages ad Next.js you're using
+- what version of `@cloudflare/next-on-pages` ad Next.js you're using
 - your operative system and Node version
 - what behavior you expected vs what behavior you got